 The Department of Health has developed specific advice on Personal Protective Equipment (PPE) when looking after people who are confirmed to have, or suspected of having, COVID-19.
 Information is available at www.health.gov.au/covid19-resources

 Further information on COVID-19, and what people can do to protect themselves and the people they are caring for is available at www.health.gov.au or on 1800 020 080.

 The Government is putting in place some measures to give NDIS service providers some financial relief, to help providers remain viable and retain their staff.

-Registered NDIS providers may receive a one-month advance payment based on a monthly average supports delivered in the previous three month period – to provide immediate cash flow relief.
+Registered NDIS providers may receive a one-month advance payment based on monthly average support delivered in the previous three-month period – to provide immediate cash flow relief.